status-im/help.status.im/docs/en/index.md

     ---

-    Create your Community, set up token-based access and channels, or join Communities and channels.
+    Create your community, set up token-based access and channels, or join communities and channels.

     [:octicons-arrow-right-24: Status Communities][status-communities]